 It Only Hurts When I Grow: Stories from Covenant House for Hurting Kids, Fr.
 Kevin Kenny with Dorianne R. Perrucci (Paulist Press, 1988) Chaplain Fr.
 Kevin Kenny had several versions of this manuscript, based on what he had learned from Covenant House street kids struggling to change their lives.
 I organized and rewrote his notes and interviews into a publishable dramatic narrative packed with real-life stories and practical advice for young readers.

 Covenant House: Lifeline to the Street, Fr.
 Bruce Ritter (Doubleday, February 1987) The monthly fundraising letters that Covenant House founder Fr.
-Bruce Ritter wrote every month to his donors struck a chord with me, which is how I developed by first New York Times’ best seller.
+Bruce Ritter wrote every month to his donors struck a chord with me, which is how I came to develop by first New York Times’ best seller.
 I edited 15 years of letters into a dramatic narrative that traced the history of the agency, against the larger story of social changes that were hurting kids and pushing them to the street.
-The book struck a chord with donors and readers, who contributed $10,000,000 in donations to support the agency’s work with runaway and abused kids.
+The book also struck a chord with donors and readers, who contributed $10,000,000 to support the agency’s work with runaway and abused kids.

 Morris County: The Progress of Its Legend, Dorianne R. Perrucci (Windsor Publications, May 1983) I loved researching this book, the first in a century for Morris County, New Jersey.
 I wanted to make history come alive for readers, so I wove original interviews with residents who had priceless memories to share along with current news centering on controversial development plans, while digging into the extensive written and photographic archives of the public and county historical libraries for information dating back to the Continental Army‘s encampment in Morristown, N.J.

-New Neighbors, Old Friends: Morristown‘s Italian Community, 1880-1980, James V. Costanzo (The Morris County (NJ) Historical Society, February 1982) I managed a pro bono staff of volunteers to edit and produce this award-winning book of historical photographs and oral histories (First Place, Book Excellence, League of Historical Societies of New Jersey), drive by the unrelenting passion of its author, who collected over 1,000 photographs and recorded dozens of moving oral histories from family, friends and neighbors while growing up in “The Hollow” on the other side of genteel Morristown, NJ.
+New Neighbors, Old Friends: Morristown‘s Italian Community, 1880-1980, James V. Costanzo (The Morris County (NJ) Historical Society, February 1982) I managed a pro bono staff of volunteers to edit and produce this award-winning book of historical photographs and oral histories (First Place, Book Excellence, League of Historical Societies of New Jersey), drive by the unrelenting passion of its author, who collected over 1,000 photographs and recorded dozens of moving oral histories from family and friends neighbors while growing up in “The Hollow” on the other side of mainline Morristown, NJ.

 Religion & Theology